|December 1, 2021, 10.45–11.45 (Moscow)

 V.A.
 Trapeznikov Institute of Control Sciences of Russian Academy of Sciences

 – to discuss the latest research and hands-on results in the field of information technologies and mathematical modelling;

 – to integrate scientific knowledge and practice;

 – to define important advanced long-term directions of scientific research and practical developments;

 – to enhance the role of higher educational institutions and scientific research organizations in establishing educational environment.

 Topics of the conference:

-- Intelligent data analysis and visualization;
+- Intelligent systems and robotics.

 Working languages: Russian and English.

 Proceedings of the Conference (short reports, up to 6 pages) will be published as a volume of papers.
 Please, follow the requirements and use the template in Russian or the template in English to type your paper.